Sebastián Guenzatti: New York Cosmos

 Guenzatti moved back to the United States on July 5, 2013, when he signed for NASL club New York Cosmos.
 He made his debut for the Cosmos on August 10, 2013, in a 0–0 draw against Tampa Bay.
 Guenzatti scored the game-winning goal in the team's 1–0 win over Minnesota United FC on September 14, 2013, and earned NASL Team of the Week honors for his performance.
 He scored one goal and recorded one assist in ten matches for the Cosmos during the 2013 season and played 86 minutes during the team's 2013 NASL Soccer Bowl championship game 1–0 victory over the Atlanta Silverbacks.

 On January 3, 2014, the Cosmos announced that they had signed Guenzatti to a contract extension.
 During the 2014 Spring season, Guenzatti was tied for second on the team in scoring, recording two goals and two assists in seven matches as the team posted a 6–2–1 (W–L–D) record and finished in second place in the NASL Spring Standings.
 He earned NASL Team of the Week honors for his Week 7 goal in the team's 1–1 draw with Indy Eleven.
 Guenzatti finished the regular season tied for second on the team in scoring with four goals and three assists in 22 appearances (19 starts).
 He scored the game-winning goal in the team's 1–0 victory over Ottawa Fury FC on July 20, 2014, which earned him NASL Team of the Week honors and he combined with fellow Queens native David Diosa to score in the team's 3–2 win over the Atlanta Silverbacks on September 13, 2014.

 In 2015, Guenzatti scored four times in 23 appearances, which included 10 starts.
+On August 8, 2015, Guenzatti scored in second-half stoppage time as the Cosmos rallied from a three-goal deficit to draw 3–3 with the Fort Lauderdale Strikers at Lockhart Stadium.
 Guenzatti opened the scoring in back-to-back 3–0 wins over the Atlanta Silverbacks (October 7) and FC Edmonton (October 11).
-He racked up 986 minutes on the field in NASL play.
+On November 15, 2015, he appeared as a starter in the 3–2 Cosmos victory over Ottawa Fury in the Soccer Bowl 2015 championship game.

+Guenzatti remained a key contributor for Cosmos in 2016.
+On June 29, 2016, Guenzatti scored his first goal of the season in a 3–2 loss to Major League Soccer side New England Revolution, in a round of 16 match in the 2016 U.S. Open Cup.

+On August 27, 2016 he scored in league play for New York in a 6–1 victory over Carolina Railhawks.

+However, his 2016 season was cut short when he suffered a torn ACL on October 9.